SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 # Problem 6: What are the versioning options that are available?
 Common versioning options include:

-URI Versioning: Include the version in the URI (e.g., /v1/users).
+URI Versioning: Include the version in the URI (e.g., /v1/users). <br>
-QueryParam Versioning: Include the version as a query parameter (e.g., /users?v=1).
+QueryParam Versioning: Include the version as a query parameter (e.g., /users?v=1). <br>
-Header Versioning: Include the version in a custom header (e.g., X-API-Version: 1).
+Header Versioning: Include the version in a custom header (e.g., X-API-Version: 1). <br>
-Media Type Versioning (Content Negotiation): Include the version in the Accept header or the media type (e.g., Accept: application/vnd.company.api.v1+json).
+Media Type Versioning (Content Negotiation): Include the version in the Accept header or the media type (e.g., Accept: application/vnd.company.api.v1+json). <br>
 # Problem 7: How do you implement Versioning for RESTful Web Services?
 Using URI Versioning as an example: